floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 Also to be clear, the 'Modern C' I'm talking about here is not modern at all, but already two decades old.
-I'll focus on the subset of C99 which is supported by clang, gcc and MSCV (clang and gcc both fully support the latest C standards of course, while (AFAIK) Microsoft's stance unfortunately hasn't changed much since [this post from 2012](https://herbsutter.com/2012/05/03/reader-qa-what-about-vc-and-c99/).
+I'll focus on the subset of C99 which is supported by clang, gcc and MSVC (clang and gcc both fully support the latest C standards of course, while (AFAIK) Microsoft's stance unfortunately hasn't changed much since [this post from 2012](https://herbsutter.com/2012/05/03/reader-qa-what-about-vc-and-c99/).